 The fit-out design for below deck has bulkheads of warm and inviting cream glossed tongue and groove pine trimmed with seasoned English oak (much of which has been reworked and reused from the old original 1895 Pilgrim deck beams) and teak doors with brass detailing.
 Many of the fixtures and fittings below deck have been sourced from other historic ships to give a real feel of a bye-gone era.

 These include doors from the RMS Windsor Castle and brass lights from the Italian Liner Augustus to name but a few!
-A credit to the team who have driven this challenging project!

 Berths are comfortably upholstered and have individual reading lights.
 There are eight berths in the main salon area including two berths sectioned off with a privacy curtain – nicknamed the honeymoon suite, but could be used for any two people who might want more privacy than a typical communal ship interior offers – for example a mother and daughter.
 Ther is also a forward cabin with 4 bunks, which might be ideal for a family or group of friends.
 Generally the skipper will look at the mix of couples, individuals, male and female mix when you all arrive, but if you would like to reserve a bottom bunk or a specific cabin then please ring us.